vmware-tanzu/velero/design/move-gh-org.md

 Someone with owner permission on the new repository needs to go to their Travis CI account and authorize Travis CI on the repo.
 Here are instructions: https://docs.travis-ci.com/user/tutorial/.

 After this, a webhook notifications can be added following these instructions: https://docs.travis-ci.com/user/notifications/#configuring-webhook-notifications.

-#### Signoff checker

-TBD: waiting for instructions from the OSPO leadership.

 #### Transfering ZenHub